d-suarez-b/Nonlinear-Dimensionality-Reduction-for-Spike-Sorting-Analysis/enviroment/README.md

 2. Open your terminal or Anaconda Prompt.
 3. Navigate to the root directory of this project (where `environment.yml` is located).
 4. Create and activate the environment using the following commands:

-    # Create the environment from the file
     conda env create -f environment.yml

-    # Activate the newly created environment
     conda activate <environment_name_from_yml>

 **Method 2: Using `env_requirements.txt` with Pip**

 This method uses `pip` to install the required packages into a manually created Conda environment.